teremterem/MiniAgents/examples/self_dev/output/second/README-complete-claude-3-opus-20240229.md

-Here is a README.md for the MiniAgents framework:

 # MiniAgents

 MiniAgents is a Python framework for building agent-based systems.
 It provides abstractions and utilities for defining agents, passing messages between agents, and managing the execution flow of agent interactions.